Shankar11/My_DataScience_Track/README.md

 This repository is used for maintaining all the code related to the Springboard DataScience Career Track

 ## Capstone 1
+**Problem**

+In this project we will work with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Company.
+We have to predict total sales for every product and store in the next month.

+**Client**

+Russian software firms - 1C Company

+**Data Set**

+We are provided with daily historical sales data.
+The task is to forecast the total amount of products sold in every shop for the test set.
+Note that the list of shops and products slightly changes every month.
+Creating a robust model that can handle such situations.

 ## Capstone 2